 “The thief comes only to steal and kill and destroy; I have come that they may have life, and have it to the full.”
 John 10:10

 We encourage you to visit first – most questions are resolved by a personal experience with Gathering Stones Church.
 A visit helps you see if Gathering Stones might be a ‘right fit’ for you and your family – and ask all the questions you like!
 However, you are always welcome to contact us with any questions you have any time!

 See ya this Weekend!

 When Joshua became the new leader of God’s people, they had been wandering in the desert for the better part of a lifetime.
-A great majority of the Israelites who would cross the Jordan river and into the Promise Land, would have no personal memory of previous Egyptian slavery, much less memory of life before being enslaved.
+A great majority of the Israelites who would cross the Jordan River and into the Promised Land would have no personal memory of previous Egyptian slavery, much less memory of life before being enslaved.
 This was a group of people who desperately needed a name!
 They needed an identity, a sense of personhood, something that would connect them as a community in God.

-The moment of God’s amazing deliverance from the hostile desert to the abundance of life of the Promise Land was nothing short of a miracle of biblical proportions!
-Joshua chapter 4 describes one of the most significant events in the history of Gods people.
+The moment of God’s amazing deliverance from the hostile desert to the abundance of life of the Promised Land was nothing short of a miracle of biblical proportions!
+Joshua chapter 4 describes one of the most significant events in the history of God’s people.

 So Joshua called together the twelve men he had appointed from the Israelites, one from each tribe, and said to them, “Go over before the ark of the Lord your God into the middle of the Jordan.
 Each of you is to take up a stone on his shoulder, according to the number of the tribes of the Israelites, to serve as a sign among you.
 In the future, when your children ask you, ‘What do these stones mean?’ tell them that the flow of the Jordan was cut off before the ark of the covenant of the Lord.
 When it crossed the Jordan, the waters of the Jordan were cut off.
 These stones are to be a memorial to the people of Israel forever.”